CBSDLab/model-of-the-week/Maintainer_notes.md

 # Notes on preparing and maintainng "Model of the Week"

+This document provides an overview of the tools and command for maintaining the model-of-the-week repository.

 ## Git command for adding a model as a submodule